Gi60s/openapi-enforcer-middleware/docs/api.md

 ## Controllers

-The OpenApiEnforcerMiddleware has its own internal middlware runner.
+The OpenApiEnforcerMiddleware has its own internal middleware runner.
 Calling this function will define a [controllers group](./controllers.md) that will handle requests and add it as an internal middleware.

 **Signature**